geraldnguyen/ml-deployment-sample/README.md

 - Step 1: Train the model on a dataset that is representative of your application's data.
 - Step 2: Export the Model: Save the trained model in a format that can be easily loaded by your application (e.g., pickle, joblib, TensorFlow SavedModel, ONNX).
-- Step 3: Integrate the Model into the Application.
+- Step 3: Load the Model into the Application.
 Optionally, deploy the model as an API using frameworks like Flask or FastAPI.

 ## Step 1 and 2: Train and export the model